source-data/soda-roberta/README.md

 We provide below the instructions to train the language model by fine tuning a pretrained Roberta transormer on text from PubMedCentral and by training the 3 specific models using the SourceData datset.

-The training data is in the form of XML.
+The training data is in the form of XML files.
 SODA-ROBERTA provides therefore tools to convert XML into tagged datasets that can be used for token classification tasks.
 At inference stage, the tagged text is serialized back into json or xml.

 # Quick access to the pretrained SoDa-RoBERTa models and the SmartTag pipeline.